 SEL-212 is our proprietary product candidate under development for the treatment of chronic refractory gout.
-SEL-212 consists of ImmTOR co-administered with pegadricase, a pegylated uricase.
-We believe that our SEL-212 has the potential, if successfully developed and approved, to offer a uniquely effective treatment for patients with chronic refractory gout, while also providing evidence regarding the utility of our ImmTOR technology platform.
-Pegylated uricase, in the form of the approved drug Krystexxa, has demonstrated the ability to significantly reduce uric acid levels and dissolve the harmful uric acid crystals that are the manifestations of gout upon initial treatment in patients.
+SEL-212 consists of ImmTOR coadministered with pegadricase, a pegylated uricase.
+We believe that our SEL-212 has the potential, if successfully developed and approved, to offer a uniquely effective treatment for patients with chronic refractory gout, while also providing evidence regarding the utility of our ImmTOR platform platform.
+Pegylated uricase, in the form of the approved drug KRYSTEXXA, has demonstrated the ability to significantly reduce uric acid levels and dissolve the harmful uric acid crystals that are the manifestations of gout upon initial treatment in patients.
 However, we believe broad commercial adoption has not been achieved primarily due to undesired immune responses.
-Based on the data received from our preclinical and Phase 1/2 clinical studies, we believe that by leveraging our ImmTOR technology to mitigate the formation of ADAs following the dosing of our pegylated uricase, pegadricase, SEL-212, if successfully developed and approved, could enable the removal of uric acid crystals in a majority of patients.
+Based on the data received from our preclinical, Phase 1, Phase 2 dosefinding clinical studies, and certain data disclosed from the ongoing Phase 2 head-to-head (COMPARE) clinical study, we believe that by leveraging our ImmTOR platform to mitigate the formation of ADAs following the dosing of our pegylated uricase, pegadricase, SEL-212, if successfully developed and approved, could enable the removal of uric acid crystals.